 Refusing theorisation, this sonic matter has no stable identity.
 The codependence and its existence refuse dualistic thinking, rooted in anthropocentrism, and the theoretical discourse from visual culture.
-Sonic materialism is a feminist non-dualistic, irrational, open ambiguity approaching to existence, and confronting the pragmatic rationalism, the masculine, resulting in excessive centres of calculation where maths objectivity systematises reality.
-However, sonic materialism is “the in-between”, a proposal for sonic feminism bearing the unintelligible, the uncountable real, the asymmetrical, and unstable: this subjectivity that is fluid, representing sensibility, an interbeing not in opposition, but in co-existence, with autonomy, representing the creativity, the poet, or the black mother – a sonic female new materialism, representing an antinomic logic, through practices of uncurating.
+Sonic materialism is a feminist non-dualistic, irrational, open ambiguity approaching existence and confronting the pragmatic rationalism, the masculine, resulting in excessive centres of calculation where maths objectivity systematises reality.
+However, sonic materialism is the in-between, a proposal for sonic feminism bearing the unintelligible, the uncountable real, the asymmetrical, and unstable: this fluid subjectivity represents sensibility, an interbeing not in opposition, but in co-existence, with autonomy, representing the creativity, the poet, or the black mother – a sonic female new materialism, representing an antinomic logic, through practices of uncurating.

-Moreover, Claudia Robles-Angel, presented SKIN II (2018), a live AV performance where the artist presents the Human body as AV instrument.
+Moreover, Claudia Robles-Angel, presented SKIN II (2018), a live AV performance where the artist presents the Human body as an AV instrument.
 The performance uses Galvanic Skin Response sensors, and biofeedback methods sense the internal fluctuation of the body.
-Using health and biosensors in a realtime modulation with Arduino and MAX/MSP, SKIN is a performance but also installation.
+Using health and biosensors in real-time modulation with Arduino and MAX/MSP, SKIN is a performance and an installation.

 Another installation is by Julian Oliver and Crystelle Vu, Extinction Gong, with sounds from a traditional ‘Chao Gong’.
-Taking the form of a large traditional ‘Chao Gong’ its rear-face is fitted with a mechanism that beats to the rhythm of species extinction, estimated by eminent biologist E.O.
+Taking the form of a large traditional ‘Chao Gong, ’ its rear face is fitted with a mechanism that beats to the rhythm of species extinction, estimated by eminent biologist E.O.
 Wilson to be about 27000 losses a year, or once every 19 minutes.
-Seen at its front, the Extinction Gong hangs in a large metal frame and bears the stark neo-primitivist image of the Extinction Symbol, the official mark of the Sixth Mass Extinction, seen from the back however it is a work of engineering, complete with mallet, electro-magnet, audio transducer, embedded computer and 3g downlink.
+Seen at its front, the Extinction Gong hangs in a large metal frame and bears the stark neo-primitivist image of the Extinction Symbol, the official mark of the Sixth Mass Extinction.
+Seen from the back, however, it is a work of engineering, complete with a mallet, electro-magnet, audio transducer, embedded computer and 3g downlink.